top of page

 Once all details are verified, the trustee finalizes the transaction, confirms the official change of ownership and you will receive your managers cheques to deposit into your bank account.

-Managing the sales progression from contract to handover can be complex, but doing it right ensures a faster, stress-free sale.
+Managing the property transaction from contract to handover can be complex, but doing it right ensures a faster, stress-free sale.

 Partnering with a professional team like CLC Conveyancing can make the process more efficient.